 You must prove that your relationship is genuine and subsisting and we are afraid that simply providing a marriage certificate is no longer sufficient in 2026.
 Caseworkers look for evidence of intertwined lives such as shared financial responsibilities joint travel bookings and a consistent history of communication that proves you intend to live together permanently in the UK.

-Financial Requirement Minimum Income and Savings
+Financial Requirement: Income and Savings

 English Language Requirement